 Applications of PV in Switzerland are primarily roof-top grid-connected PV systems.
-Off-grid installations are very slowly appearing, 2021 saw for the second year in a row a decrease in newly installed off grid systems with 0.2 MW installed 2021 compared to 0.3 MW in 2020.
+Off-grid installations are very slowly appearing but 2022 saw, after two years in a row of decrease in newly installed off grid systems, a real increase with 0.7 MW installed compared to 0.2 MW in 2021.

-Façade PV projects started in 2020 and continue in 2021 with 4.1 MW installed (0.6% of installed capacity).
+Façade PV projects started in 2020 and continue in 2022 with 4.0 MW installed (0.4% of installed capacity).

 Ground-mounted projects are slowly announced and planned.
-Agricultural PV is still at the demonstrator stage but it is gaining traction, keeping in mind that the law underlines that PV installations must not prevent a terrain from being cultivated.
+Agricultural PV is still at the demonstrator stage, but it is gaining traction, keeping in mind that the law underlines that PV installations must not prevent a terrain from being cultivated and keeping its full agricultural value

 Switzerland has very strict heritage protection laws requiring the use of BIPV in numerous cases.
-It represents 12% of 2021 installed capacity.
+It represents 12% of 2022 installed capacity.